kuvivek/drivingTheoryInGermany/README.md

 different speed limit.

 177. What does this traffic sign indicate?![img](https://schueler.click-learn.info/BilderV2/VZ_1_4_42_119.jpg)
-❌A road closed to vehicle traffic
+❌ A road closed to vehicle traffic
 ✅ A cul-de-sac
 ❌ An underpass
 **Comment**: The traffic sign indicates that this road is a dead end.

 178. What situation applies according to this traffic sign?
+![img](https://schueler.click-learn.info/BilderV2/VZ_1_4_41_172.jpg)
 (30 in a red circluar boarder within a white background and bottom 22-6h Lärmshutz)
-![img](https://schueler.click-learn.info/BilderV2/VZ_1_4_41_172.jpg)
 A maximum speed limit of 30 km/h, which
 ✅ applies between 10 pm and 6 am
 ❌ applies between 6 am and 10 pm